Capstan equation: Boundary conditions

+Applications

-A holding capstan is a ratchet device that can turn only in one direction; once a load is pulled into place in that direction, it can be held with a much smaller force.
+A holding capstan acts as a ratchet-like device that can turn only in one direction; once a load is pulled into place in that direction, it can be held with a much smaller force.
 A powered capstan, also called a winch, rotates so that the applied tension is multiplied by the friction between rope and capstan.
 On a tall ship a holding capstan and a powered capstan are used in tandem so that a small force can be used to raise a heavy sail and then the rope can be easily removed from the powered capstan and tied off.

 In rock climbing this effect allows a lighter person to hold (belay) a heavier person when top-roping, and also produces rope drag during lead climbing.